Onset of Constituent Quark Number Scaling in Heavy-Ion Collisions at RHIC

-In order to quantify the trend of NCQ scaling with collision energy, Fig.~\ref{Fig:fig4} (b) shows the $n_q$ scaled $v_2$ ratios of $v_{2}^{q}(\pi^{+}) / v_{2}^{q}(K^{+})$ and $v_{2}^{q}(p) / v_{2}^{q}(K^{+})$ at $E_T/n_q$ = 0.4 GeV/$c^2$ as a function of collision energy, where the $v_{2}^{q}$ represents the $n_{q}$ scaled $v_2$ ($v_{2}/n_{q}$).
+In order to quantify the trend of NCQ scaling with collision energy, Fig.~\ref{Fig:fig4} (b) shows the $n_q$ scaled $v_2$ ratios of $v_{2}^{q}(\pi^{+}) / v_{2}^{q}(K^{+})$ and $v_{2}^{q}(p) / v_{2}^{q}(K^{+})$ at ($m_T - m_0$)/$n_q$ = 0.4 GeV/$c^2$ as a function of collision energy, where the $v_{2}^{q}$ represents the $n_{q}$ scaled $v_2$ ($v_{2}/n_{q}$).
 The ratio of $v_{2}^{q}(p) / v_{2}^{q}(K^{+})$ is close to unity at 3.9 and 4.5 GeV, while it deviates significantly at 3.2 GeV.
 Although hadronic model JAM calculations fit the $v_{2} (p_{T})$ data better at lower collision energies, they underestimate the ratios throughout the energy range studied.

 In summary, we present the elliptic flow of identified hadrons $\pi^{\pm}$, $K^{\pm}$, $K^{0}_{S}$, $p$, and $\Lambda$ in Au+Au collisions at {\rootsNN} = 3.2, 3.5, 3.9, and 4.5 GeV.
 The $v_2$ of these particles changes from negative to positive around 3.2 GeV.
-At the lower colliding energy, {\rootsNN} $\leq$ 3.2 GeV, NCQ scaling breaks down and the calculations from the hadronic transport model JAM~\cite{Nara:2021fuu,Nara:2022kbb} reproduce the transverse momentum dependence of the measured $v_2(p_T)$, implying hadronic interaction dominance.
-As collision energy increases, a gradual onset of NCQ scaling is observed and the hadronic transport model underpredicts, while the multi-phase transport model more accurately captures the collectivity observed in the 4.5 GeV data.
-The observed breakdown and subsequent onset of NCQ scaling suggest a dominance of partonic interactions in collisions at {\rootsNN} $\ge$ 4.5 GeV, signaling the emergence of partonic collectivity.
+At the lower colliding energy, {\rootsNN} $\leq$ 3.2 GeV, NCQ scaling breaks down and the calculations from the hadronic transport model JAM reproduce the transverse momentum dependence of the measured $v_2(p_T)$, implying hadronic interaction dominance.
+As collision energy increases, a gradual onset of NCQ scaling is observed and the hadronic transport model underpredicts, while the multiphase transport model more accurately captures the collectivity observed in the 4.5 GeV data.
+The observed breakdown and subsequent onset of NCQ scaling suggest a dominance of partonic interactions in collisions at {\rootsNN} $\ge$ 4.5 GeV, signaling the emergence of partonic collectivity and the possible formation of QGP.
+These results shed light on the energy-dependent onset of QGP and contribute to the broader effort to map the QCD phase diagram.